Russia accuses US of ‘abusing’ Security Council by calling emergency session on Iran protests

 But after the meeting, Haley said she was not bothered by the rebukes the U.S. received at the session.

 “Those don’t bother me.
-We were fighting for the Iranian people today and they were heard and that was our goal and we won,” she said.
+We were fighting for the Iranian people today and they were heard and that was our goal and we won,” she told journalist Benny Avni.